Speech and language abilities underpin much of human communication, and enhance, augment, and focus our cognitive, creative and social skills.

 More information on specific research themes can be found below.

 The Speech and Language research group at the MARCS Institute run experiments that require monolingual and bilingual adult participants.
 These experiments include speech perception and production, language acquisition and literacy, as well as studies that involve and brain-imaging.

-you are interested in participating in research with the Speech and Language research group, the first step is to register your interest.
-The information you provide us in the registration form will be stored on a confidential database that will only be accessible by members of the research team for
+If you are interested in participating in research with the Speech and Language research group, the first step is to register your interest.
+The information you provide us in the registration form will be stored on a confidential database that will only be accessible by members of the research team for recruiting purposes.

 If you are interested in participating in our research, please register your interest (opens in a new window).